dabana/SteemIt_posts/jonarBlockchainSeminar.md

 The event started with a cocktail form 19h to 20h where there were at least 70 persons packed on the terrace of the Noteman house.
 The atmophere was chill, there were all kinds of people, it was fun!
 I was impressed how diverse was the crowd who attended the event.
 There were web developpers eager to learn about the new blockchain stuff.
 There were experienced entrepreneurs seeking for the next big thing.
 There were students and researchs from university looking for new research questions.
 And finaly there were totally random citizens, simply wondering what's up with this "thing" every body calls "Blockchain".

 At 20h there was a live demonstration of how to create your own developpement environment for coding and deploying smart contracts on ethereum.
 A cool journey in the world of smart contracts.
 Even though it was really geeky stuff, a lot of people stayed with there laptop in the Osmo Cafe until pretty late!

+I will keep you posted on how